eniac/Beaver/README.md

 5. Install dependencies on all machines in parallel by using `python3 beaver.py env` subcommand with the CloudLab user name (`--user_name`/`-u`) and the SSH private key file path (`--ssh_key` / `-k`).
    * Example command: `python3 beaver.py -u leoyu -k ~/.ssh/leoyu env`.
    * By default, it will reads the manifest file of path `cloudlab/manifest.xml` to extract the information for the CloudLab machines.
 Otherwise, specify the path to the manifest file using the `--manifest` / `-m` option.
-   * The whole process takes around 20 minutes to complete.
-The terminal will print `Finish configuring the environment for all the nodes!` to indicate successful installation.
+   * The whole process takes around ~20 minutes to complete.
+The terminal will print `Finish configuring the environment for all the nodes!` to indicate successful environment set up.

 ## Instructions for Reproducing the Experiments

 TBA

+## Further Questions

+For more details, please refer to the paper Beaver: Practical Partial Snapshots for Distributed Cloud Services (OSDI 2024).

+Feel free to post issues if any question arises or email `leoyu@seas.upenn.edu`.